bradchristie/taminations-flutter/assets/c1/stretch_concept.md

 Note: The examples above are here only to clarify the definition.
 They don't necessarily represent good usage-- particularly Stretch Turn and Deal from left-hand two-faced lines.

 Common applications include
-Recycle, Ah So, and Turn and Deal (from right-hand two-faced lines).
+Recycle, Ah So, and Turn and Deal (from Right-Hand Two-Faced Lines).

-Teaching Hint: This call is usually danced with those coming to the center actually going to the far center spots, rather than first completing the move on their own side.
+*Teaching Hint:* This call is usually danced with those coming to the center actually going to the far center spots, rather than first completing the move on their own side.